Moving Your Dog to a New Home

-Set up your dog's belongings so that he will immediately recognize the familiar items.
-With familiar furniture including his bed, crate, toys and food and water bowls, your dog should be able to settle quickly into his new home.
-Allow your dog to explore his new home and familiarize himself with the new sights and smells.
-Make sure that all doors, windows, and fences are secured so your dog will not accidentally wander away.
+Set up your dog's belongings so that they will immediately recognize the familiar items.
+With familiar furniture including their bed, crate, toys and food and water bowls, your dog should be able to settle quickly into their new home.
+Allow your dog to explore their new home and familiarize themselves with the new sights and smells.
+You can keep your dog on a leash during the first walkthrough of your new home to ensure you keep them safe and secure and notice any potentially harmful areas.
+Make sure all doors, windows and fences are secured so your dog will not accidentally wander away.

-Remove the old ID tag from your dog's collar and make sure the new ID is secured on his collar.
+Remove the old ID tag from your dog's collar and make sure the new ID tag is secured on their collar.
+Also, be sure to update their microchip information.
 Try to maintain your pet's normal routine as you unpack.
 Try not to disturb the location you have chosen for your dog.
 Having a secure place to go to is important for your dog in an unfamiliar place.

-Taking your dog out for a walk around the new neighborhood will also acquaint him to his new surroundings.
-Have patience and allow him to explore everything around his new home.
+Taking your dog out for a walk around the new neighborhood will also acquaint them with their new surroundings.
+Have patience and allow them to explore everything around their new home.
 You may want to introduce your dog to your new neighbors.
-Your neighbor's familiarity with your pet may help in the recovery of your dog if he ever gets lost.
+Your neighbors' familiarity with your pet may help in the recovery of your dog if they ever get lost.
 Make sure to keep your dog on a leash when meeting new people.

 Note: The information on this Care Sheet is not a substitute for veterinary care.
 If you need additional information, please contact your veterinarian.